-But as with all forms of exercise, balancing it with the right diet is crucial for success.
+Swimming isn’t just a fun summertime activity.
+It’s good for your heart and your muscle tone.
+It may also be good for weight loss.
+But as with all forms of exercise, balancing it with the right diet is crucial for losing weight.

 If weight loss is your goal, you’ll want to create a caloric deficit that also gives you enough energy to fuel your workouts.

 Holland recommends eating at least 30 minutes before any workout that is going to last over an hour.
 Carbohydrates are the energy source our bodies prefer.
 Holland recommends eating soon after your workout.
 It’s best to eat a little lean protein and a small amount of some quality carbohydrates.

 You might be famished when you get out of the pool, but that doesn’t justify hitting the drive-thru on your way home.
 Pack a post-workout snack to hold you over until you can get to the kitchen.